SAP/project-portal-for-innersource/ADOPTERS.md

 # Adopters

-You can find here a list of organizations and/or or projects that either use, or have used, the _SAP Project Portal for InnerSource_, either directly or as a reference.
+The organizations and projects below either use, or have used, the _SAP Project Portal for InnerSource_.
+These adopters use the project either directly or as a reference for their own implementation.

 | Organization | Details                                                                   | References                                                |
 | ------------ | ------------------------------------------------------------------------- | --------------------------------------------------------- |